 Rosemary Rayfuse gave herself a ski expedition in Sarek National Park as a birthday gift for herself – and she would not regret it.
-This is her story from the Sarek Ski Expedition of 2017.
+This is her story from the Sarek Ski Expedition.

 Christian’s basso profundo boomed out across the camp.
 I had just gone into my tent, thinking the evening’s display was over.
 Several of us had been out marvelling at the simultaneous sight of the sunset, a backlit crescent moon, and shimmering green northern lights.
 How could it get better?

 I leapt out the door in time to see a dazzling curtain of red and white flash across the sky.
 The sun had finally disappeared below the horizon and the deepening darkness accentuated the brilliance.
 Lights danced across the sky, shooting up from the mountain tops, looking for all the world like spotlights from the centre of the earth.
 Mother nature’s very own – and very extraordinary – light show.